last update 28 April 2012

 Lowertown Mill (now residential) - photographed 2009

-There was another mill (Denholm) just up the next hill, and the Brooksmeeting Mill back down Shaw lane, and no doubt several other mills within walking / working distance.
+There was another mill (Denholm) just up the next hill, and the Brooksmeeting Mill back down Shaw lane, and in fact some 17 other mills within walking / working distance.

 Denholm Mill